-Once you’ve got your set up in place and feel comfortable and safe, it’s time to look at the movement itself and what you should be doing to get the best results.
+Once you’re set up’s in place, and you feel comfortable and safe, it’s time to look at the movement itself and what you should do to get the best results.
 The technique is the biggest part of learning how to bench press properly in the first place.

 Your type of breathing is more of an option as to what works best for you during your set; as long as you are rhythmic and consistent, you should be okay.
 It is advised to breathe in as you bring the weight down (eccentric movement) and breathe out as you are pushing (concentric) to ensure that you’re bracing your core to protect yourself.
-No matter which way you do it, make sure that you're doing it right.
+No matter how you do it, ensure you’re doing it right.

 5. Complete Reps

-When lifting such a heavyweight, knowing how far to lower the weight and your arms is essential.
-You should be stopping just above your upper abs with the bar when you bring it back down and creating almost a 90-degree angle with your arms.
-If you're going too low, you are risking several different injuries as well as cheating in some way or another anyway.
-You won't get the results you are looking for, and chances are you're going to have an injury and take yourself out of your training.
-Don't do it.
+Knowing how far to lower the weight and your arms are essential when lifting such a heavyweight.
+When bringing the bar back down, you should stop just above your upper abs and create almost a 90-degree angle with your arms.
+If you’re going too low, you are risking several different injuries and cheating in some way or another.
+You won’t get the results you are looking for, and chances are you’re going to have an injury and take yourself out of your training.
+Don’t do it.

 6. Push Your Chest Out

 With this being a chest-focused exercise, you must push out your chest as you perform your reps.
 That makes sure your pecs are as engaged as they possibly can be and getting the best contraction.
 Draw back your shoulders as we mentioned above to help this, as the delts, pecs and triceps all work together to perform the brunt of the exercise.